auzick/ZipInfo/README.md

 The module ships with a MongoDB-based database provider.
 This provider...

 - Stores data in a MongoDB database
+- Exposes the standard Data Access methods
+- Exposes a property that returns the local DateTime in that zip code (`LocalDateTime`).
+- Provides an extensions for Sitecore's ContactLocation class that exposes the local DateTime in the location's zip code (`GetLocalDateTime`),
 - Imports data from a basic zip code database from [https://boutell.com/zipcodes/](https://boutell.com/zipcodes/), which the update package will place in the App_Data folder.

 ####Overriding the default provider